TYPO3GmbH/querybuilder/README.md

-# TYPO3 extension `QueryBuilder`
+# TYPO3 CMS Extension "blog"

 This extension improves the list module by a powerful filter mechanism.

-**Requirements**
+## Requirements

 v8.7:
 - TYPO3 CMS 8.3+

 v9.x:
+- TYPO3 CMS 9.2

+master:
-- TYPO3 CMS 9.0
+- TYPO3 CMS dev-master

+## License
-- GPL-2.0-or-later
+GPL-2.0-or-later

 ## Installation

-Use a `composer require t3g/querybuilder` or download it from [bitbucket.typo3.com/scm/ext/querybuilder](https://bitbucket.typo3.com/scm/ext/querybuilder).
+* Use a `composer require t3g/querybuilder`
+* or download it from [bitbucket.typo3.com/scm/ext/querybuilder](https://bitbucket.typo3.com/scm/ext/querybuilder)
+* or download ir from [TER](https://extensions.typo3.org/extension/querybuilder/)

+## Contribution

+Any contributor is welcome to join our team.
+All you need is an account on our bitbucket system.
+Please request a user account in our [service desk](https://jira.typo3.com/servicedesk/customer/portal/3/create/95).
+If you already have an account, please ask for access to the project in our [service desk](https://jira.typo3.com/servicedesk/customer/portal/3/create/95).

+It is also highly recommended to join our [Slack Channel: #ext-querybuilder](https://typo3.slack.com/archives/ext-querybuilder)

 ## Usage